 - State conditions under which either party may terminate the agreement and when.

-- Discuss post-termination obligations, including ceasing to use content, payment terms etc.
+- Discuss post-termination obligations, including ceasing to use content, payment terms, etc.

 Conflict Resolution